-- Public Health and Safety Complete Streets are designed for the safety of all users of the street, aiming for zero transportation-related injuries and deaths.
-Complete streets consider conflicts between modes of transportation, exposure to environmental pollutants, and access to physically active transportation modes. - Access to Opportunity Complete Streets ensure that destinations are accessible by multiple modes of transportation, providing residents ways to access employment and educationeven if automobile ownership is out of reach. - Economic Vitality People seeking goods and services can access businesses through multiple modes of transportation and may have more money to spend through decreased vehicle and fuel costs.
-Since non-automobile modes require less parking space, making those modes more viable enables more people to patronize a business at the same time. - Healthy Environment By making more modes of transportation viable, Complete Streets decrease pollutant load from motor vehicle traffic.
-Green infrastructure creates community amenities while protecting people from the effects of urban heat, flooding, and air and water pollution. - Transportation Choices Complete Streets consider more than what modes are simply legal on a roadway and make mode choices such as walking and bicycling appealing through facilities that both feel safe to users and result in fewer injuries and deaths.
+- Public Health and Safety Complete Streets are designed for the safety of all users of the street, aiming for zero transportation-related injuries and deaths consistent with other MARC plans.
+Complete streets consider conflicts between modes of transportation, exposure to environmental pollutants, and access to physically active transportation modes. - Access to Opportunity Complete Streets ensure that destinations are accessible by multiple modes of transportation, providing residents with ways to access employment and education even if automobile ownership is out of reach. - Economic Vitality People seeking goods and services can access businesses through multiple modes of transportation and may have more money to spend through decreased vehicle and fuel costs.
+Since non-automobile modes require less parking space, making those modes more viable enables more people to patronize a business at the same time. - Healthy Environment By making more modes of transportation viable, Complete

+Streets reduce pollutant load from motor vehicle traffic.
+Green infrastructure treatments on Complete Streets create community amenities while protecting people from the effects of urban heat, flooding, and air and water pollution.

+Transportation Choices - Complete Streets consider more than what modes are simply legal on a roadway and make mode choices such as walking and bicycling appealing through facilities that both feel safe to users and result in fewer injuries and deaths.